xitu/gold-miner/article/2020/create-your-own-camscanner-using-python-opencv.md

 # Create your own ‘CamScanner’ using Python & OpenCV

+![Photo by [Annie Spratt](https://unsplash.com/@anniespratt?utm_source=medium&utm_medium=referral) on [Unsplash](https://unsplash.com?utm_source=medium&utm_medium=referral)](https://cdn-images-1.medium.com/max/15904/0*yUJT2q2_mrzBObA8)

-#### Have you ever wondered how a ‘CamScanner’ converts your mobile camera’s fuzzy document picture into a defined, properly lit and scanned image?
+Have you ever wondered how a ‘CamScanner’ converts your mobile camera’s fuzzy document picture into a defined, properly lit and scanned image?
 I have and until recently I thought it was a very difficult task.
-But it’s not and we can make our own ‘CamScanner’ with relatively few lines of code. (compared to what we have in mind)
+But it’s not and we can make our own ‘CamScanner’ with relatively few lines of code (compared to what we have in mind).
+Thanks to Soham Mhatre for contributing significantly towards this article.

-![Photo by [Annie Spratt](https://unsplash.com/@anniespratt?utm_source=medium&utm_medium=referral) on [Unsplash](https://unsplash.com?utm_source=medium&utm_medium=referral)](https://cdn-images-1.medium.com/max/15904/0*yUJT2q2_mrzBObA8)

-#### Thanks to Soham Mhatre for contributing significantly towards this article.

 ## Computer Vision and why the buzz?

 Computer vision is an interdisciplinary scientific field that deals with how computers can gain high-level understanding from digital images or videos.
-From the perspective of engineering, it seeks to understand and automate tasks that the human visual system can do. ****Basically**, **it’s a scientific field to make the computers understand a photo/video similar to how it will be interpreted by a human being.
+From the perspective of engineering, it seeks to understand and automate tasks that the human visual system can do. **Basically**, it’s a scientific field to make the computers understand a photo/video similar to how it will be interpreted by a human being.

 #### So why the buzz